 The Villa was beautiful.
 Entering again from above, the roof of the villa has a seating area and lotus pond, with a stairwell down to the front door.

-Once inside (although it is technically outside) there is a huge terrace with infinity pool overlooking the forest.
+Once inside (although it is technically outside) there is a huge terrace with an infinity pool overlooking the forest.
 It’s totally secluded and an incredibly relaxing setting.

 The villa itself has a large bedroom and bathroom, with a lovely roll top bath that looks out onto the terrace.
 There are both indoor and outdoor showers, and his and hers sinks as well as a dressing room.